Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Some workers may be tempted to slack off

 **Bureaucratic:**
-- Decisions are based on policy guidelines or
+- Decisions are based on policy guidelines or manuals, so management simply identifies set instructions and communicates them to employees
+- Necessary in some industries involving dangerous tasks
+- No benefit from skilled workers
+- Can feel restrictive on employees